gazebosim/gz-sim/examples/scripts/distributed/README.md

 This demo shows how to run a simulation that is distributed across several processes or even machines.

+The demo world consists of 3 shapes rolling downhill.
+Each shape's physics is calculated by a "secondary" simulator, while one "primary" simulator keeps them in sync and displays the unified information to the GUI.

 ## Try it out

 1. Build the test distribution worlds TODO(louise) create worlds specific for the demo